robincamille/textillating/README.md

 > "Yes; but my LOVE Handel," Herbert went on, as if we had been talking, instead of silent, "its having been so strongly rooted in the breast of a boy whom nature and circumstances made so ROMANTICIST, renders it very DANGEROUS!
 Think of her bringing-up, and think of Miss Havisham!
 Think of what she is herself (now I am EMINENTLY REPULSIVE and you abominate me)!
 This may lead to PATHETIC things!"
 "I know it, Herbert," said I, with my head still turned away, "but I can't help it!"
 "You can't detach yourself??!!"
 "No!
 SEVERELY IMPOSSIBLE!!!!!!!!!!!!!"
 "You can't try, Handel??!!"
 "No!
 ASTONISHINGLY IMPOSSIBLE!!!!!!!!!!!!!"

-This project uses the VADER sentiment analysis tools and WordNet from NLTK (Natural Language Tool Kit) for the synonym replacement feature.
+This project uses the [VADER sentiment analysis](http://www.nltk.org/howto/sentiment.html) tools and [WordNet](http://www.nltk.org/howto/wordnet.html) from NLTK (Natural Language Tool Kit).
 The SentimentIntensityAnalyzer quantifies how affective a word (or sentence) is, and WordNet finds a replacement.
 Here's what those scores look like:

 Word | Sentiment polarity score
 --- | ---